When should screening for colorectal cancer begin?

 - Guaiac-based fecal occult blood test (gFOBT): Similar to the FIT test, the guaiac-based fecal occult blood test also looks for hidden blood in the stool.
 The specimen (stool) for this test is also collected at home and sent to a lab.
 In this test, a chemical reaction is used to screen for any hidden blood.
 However, the gFOBT is unable to determine where in the digestive tract the blood is coming from.
 Additional testing will be needed to determine the exact location of the blood.

 - Flexible sigmoidoscopy: A flexible sigmoidoscopy uses a device called a sigmoidoscope to see inside the rectum and lower colon.
 Unlike the tool used during a colonoscopy, this device is not as long, limiting how much of the colon can be seen.
 During this procedure, the sigmoidoscope is inserted into the anus and up through the rectum and sigmoid colon (s-shaped part).
-Air is pumped in during the procedure to allow the caregiver the best possible view.
-This is a brief outpatient procedure, usually performed without sedation.
-The bowel must be empty for this procedure—typically done with the help of a laxative the night before the test.
+Gas is pumped in during the procedure to allow the caregiver the best possible view.
+This is a brief outpatient procedure, often performed without sedation.
+The bowel must be empty for this procedure—typically done with the help of a laxative and or enema beforethe test.
 Small polyps found during the procedure can be removed and tested for cancer.
 If these tests come back positive, a colonoscopy will be done.

 How is colorectal cancer diagnosed?